Disability Insurance Statistics

 Individual Disability Insurance Policy

-1 Social Security Administration Fact Sheet, December 2019
+1 Social Security Administration Fact Sheet

 Commissioner’s Disability Insurance Tables A and C, assuming equal weights by gender and occupation class